-Other Books From Author: Saving June
+Other Books From Author: The Distance Between Us

-I received this from the publisher at BEA.
+I received this from the publisher in exchange for an honest review.
 This in no way swayed my opinion.
 Pinky swear!